Isa Ashiru Kudan

 Isa Ashiru Kudan (born 23 October 1962) is a Nigerian politician from Kudan, Nigeria.
 He is a business man and holds the traditional title of Sarkin Bai of Zazzau Emirate.
 He is the governorship candidate of Peoples Democratic Party for 2023 in Kaduna State, Nigeria.
 He was previously the House of Representatives of Nigeria representing Kudan/Makarfi Federal Constituency from 2007 to 2015, and Member representing Kudan Constituency at Kaduna State House of Assembly.

 Family and Education

-Ashiru was born on 23rd October 1962 in Kudan LGA of Kaduna State.
+Ashiru was born on 23 October 1962 in Kudan LGA of Kaduna State.
 He is married to one wife and blessed with 7 children.
 He lost his father at a very young age.

-Ashiru attended LEA primary school, Kudan from 1968-1974.
+Ashiru attended LEA primary school, Kudan from 1968 to 1974.
 Between 1975 and 1980, Ashiru attended Secondary School at Kufena College Wusasa, Zaria.
-He proceeded to earn his National Diploma in Business Administration from 1982-1985 at the Katsina Polytechnic.
+He proceeded to earn his National Diploma in Business Administration from 1982 to 1985 at the Katsina Polytechnic.

-From 1987-1989, he attended Kaduna State Polytechnic and completed his HND.
+From 1987 to 1989, he attended Kaduna State Polytechnic and completed his HND.
 In 1990, he served the National Youth Service Corps (BO/KD/89/42117) in Borno State.

 In 1999, he acquired a post Graduate Diploma in Marketing Management.
-He earned a master’s degree in Public policy and Administration from the year 2000-2001 at Bayero university Kano (BUK).
+He earned a master's degree in Public policy and Administration from the year 2000–2001 at Bayero university Kano (BUK).